 Some can add up to two seconds or more to your page load time.

 If you need social media sharing, look for a plugin that is extremely lightweight.
-I use Social Pug on all my websites because it does not affect site speed.
+I use Social Pug on some of my websites because it does not affect site speed.
 The free version works fine for most users.